Using credit card travel hacking to get free travel is certainly not for everyone.

 I will pay off my balance each month and avoid interest charges

-If you decide to play the rewards game, it’s critical you don’t spend more than you can pay off each month.
+If you decide to play the travel hacking game, it’s critical you don’t spend more than you can pay off each month.
 Don’t purchase anything you haven’t budgeted for!

 I will monitor my credit score and credit reports